Last Updated on

-There´s a great Panoramic view from the Monument Aux Morts over the plateau bellow Constantine; there are a few benches around where local couples like the have a romantic time together.
+There´s a tremendous Panoramic view from the Monument Aux Morts over the plateau bellow Constantine; there are a few benches around where local couples like the have a romantic time together.

 Except for the bridges so are the Kasbah traditional neighbourhood and market worth a visit, together with the old French Theater that’s still in its original shape, and it’s a great example of French architecture.